Please check your inbox and follow the link provided to confirm your susbcription.

 Join our mailing list to receive news releases and other materials related to Pegasus Resources Inc.

 Pegasus currently holds four Uranium properties located immediately northeast of the prolific Athabasca Basin of northern Saskatchewan which includes a historical resource estimate of 204,200 tons at 0.119% U308 at an average width of 15.8 feet (4.8 metres), containing 535,718 pounds of uranium*.
-Cumulatively the properties encompass about 54,026 ha in 13 mineral claims, as follows:
+Cumulatively the properties encompass about 60,054 ha in 19 mineral claims.

 The Wollaston Northeast Property is situated outside the northeastern edge of the Athabasca Basin, about 45 km northeast of the Eagle Point Uranium Mine.
 The Eagle Point uranium deposits are entirely hosted by basement rocks of the Wollaston Domain.